Dee Benson: Early life and education

-Judge Benson is of Swedish ancestry.
-He was born, along with his identical twin brother, Lee Benson, on August 25, 1948 in Sandy, Utah.
+Benson is of Swedish ancestry.
+He was born, along with his identical twin brother, Lee Benson, on August 25, 1948, in Sandy, Utah.
 After graduating from Jordan High School, Benson served an LDS mission in Sweden.
-Benson then attended BYU in Provo, Utah, where he received a Bachelor of Arts degree in 1973, majoring in Physical Education with a minor in Political Science.
+Benson then attended BYU in Provo, Utah, where he received a Bachelor of Arts degree in 1973, majoring in Physical Education with a minor in political science.
 That same year, Benson became a member of the charter class at the J. Reuben Clark Law School at BYU.
 While in law school, he served as the editor for the BYU Law Review.
 Benson went on to receive his Juris Doctor in the spring of 1976.

 In addition to his legal studies, Benson played professionally in the American Soccer League which has since been disbanded.
-He was a member of Utah's team, The Golden Spikers.
+He was a member of Utah's team, The Golden Spikers for the 1976 year.
 He later stated that it made him "realize that I didn't have a future in professional soccer."
 With soccer as a passion and an affinity for teaching, Benson started and coached the first soccer team at Hillcrest High School in Midvale, Utah.

-Legal career
+Career

 Upon graduation from BYU, Benson accepted a position with a Salt Lake City firm then known as Martineau & Maak where he stayed less than one year.
 He was then offered and accepted a position as a litigator with the firm Snow Christensen & Martineau, where he remained until 1984.

 During his eight-year tenure at Snow Christensen, Benson took a two-year leave of absence to accept a position with the construction company Ralph M. Parsons Company based in Pasadena, California.
 With Ralph M. Parsons, he lived in a developing Saudi Arabian city known today as Yanbu.
 His duties as legal counsel for Parsons included reviewing contracts as well as handling lawsuits that arose with general contractors and employees.

 From 1984 through 1989, Benson served in various U.S. government posts in Washington, D.C., including: